 - If you have clay or sandy soil, dig in plenty of organic matter like Tui Compost and Tui Sheep Pellets.
 Regularly do this, until your soil resembles the rich healthy example above.
 If your soil is already rich healthy soil you won't need to add as much organic matter.

 - Tui Compost adds nutrient-rich organic matter to replenish your soil with nutrients used during the growing season.
 The combination of organic matter, blood and bone and gypsum will help break up heavy, clay soils; improve drainage in compacted soil; and increase water holding capacity in sandy soil.
 It also increases microbial activity, and encourages earthworms – a gardener’s best friend!
 If you have a compost heap, you could use that compost.
 Sheep pellets do much the same – conditioning the soil and adding organic matter.
 Did you know it’s the wool in these that the worms love, not just the sheep poo!

 - Leave this for a week or so for the organic matter to start breaking down, and for the worms to start doing their thing, and then it will be all ready to plant your spring crops!

 - It's the start of spring and there is plenty that can be grown in the garden now, particularly in warmer parts of the country.
 Carrots, broccoli, herbs, spring onions, beetroot, broad beans, leeks, silverbeet and spinach are all veges that tolerate cooler temperatures if it's still cold at your place!
 To see what to plant in your region now see our handy planting calendar here.

 - It's a good idea to successively plant seedlings – every month or so in different beds, so you have always got vegetables in various stages of growth.
-This will mean your garden will feed the family until the late spring and summer garden is producing.
+This means your garden will continue to feed the family throughout the months of spring.